bramluiken/codex/diagnose/README.md

 This subproject contains a PHP server with a static JavaScript client.
 The server exposes an API endpoint at `/api/hello` and survey endpoints for the client.
 The client uses a tiny component framework with animations and shows a questionnaire that grows as new questions arrive.

+See `docs/v2.0.md` for the latest 2.0 release notes.

 ## Running

 From the `diagnose` directory, start the built-in PHP server (you may need to install PHP with `sudo apt-get install php-cli php-mysql`):